 The Writer of TheAlienPebble.com

-Technology, the Internet, automobiles, good design, the future, creativity, and fairness, fascinate me.
+I am fascinated by technology, the Internet, automobiles, good design, the future, creativity, and fairness.
 I am a fan of engineers and persons who make things, or make things better, the way adolescents love any pop star that TV or Simon Cowell tells them to love.
 In 2003 I received a Bachelor of Science in Computer Science, and a minor concentration in some area of business I’m unsure of to this day.
 I will graduate from law school in May 2013.
 Yes, it has been quite the 'schooling' hiatus.
 Read on at your own peril if the aforementioned is not enough information for you, about me, the writer.

 Kudos.
 We’ll start where the gadget-lust-train first took me.
 I worked for Circuit City stores while attending undergrad, in the music department at first for a short time, and the remainder of time in 12-volt (car audio) sales and installation.
 Those were great times.
 I still have a hearty laugh remembering Rod Lovell in a cowboy hat attempting to convince the entire store that DIVX would upend the industry and that DVDs were ridiculous and a joke; in that same rant he did call Blockbuster’s demise.
 Good call considering the time.
 I really miss people like Rod Lovell.
 He once won a Volkswagen Beetle, the result of a Sennheiser sales contest, and later offered the top Sennheiser sales person in our store (likely the reason he won) the opportunity to take a picture next to his new ride.
 Simply fantastic times, though I wish just one of my paychecks made it out of that store alive.